 Tracks: FDA, USDA, Marketing

 Ensuring compliance and substantiation of new product claims is challenging.
-Learn best practices from Prime Label’s visibility into emerging market trends, including ingredient claims, clean labeling, animal production claims, certifications, functional foods, and more.
+Learn best practices from Prime Label’s visibility into emerging market trends, including nutrition claims, health claims, diet claims, ingredient claims, plant-based claims, geographic claims, animal production claims, environment-related claims and more!
 Participants will leave with an understanding of a variety of FDA and USDA regulated claims, and how they might apply to their own products.
 Our seminar covers:

 • Enforcement and risk mitigation framework